 Method 4: Remove Processes from Random Access Memory (RAM) without Turning off the Mac

-Random Access Memory is a temporary memory that the system uses in order to store instructions to complete tasks that do not require a more permanent storage method.
+Random Access Memory is a temporary memory that the system uses to store instructions to complete tasks that do not require a more permanent storage method.
 RAM is memory that is “forgotten” when a computer is turned off.

 To view and manage RAM: